jcjollant/gakneeboard/README.md

 * Struggling airports : KATL, KDNN, KCHA, KGVL

 # Done
+## 8/25/2024
+* Adip is not saving raw data on effectiveDateCheck
 ## 8/23/2024
 * Housekeeping methods moved to maintenance
 ## 8/22/2024